scipion-em/docs/docs/user/tutorials/tomo/Picking_tutorial/Tutorial_Picking.rst

 We can copy the **dynamo - vectorial picking** protocol we have just created to select our membrane.
 Before running it, change the model type in the form to `Surface`.
 The remaining parameters can be left unchanged.

 Open the `dtmslice` window following the procedure described before.
-Remember to create a new model inside the `dtmslice` window of the `Membrane` type.
+Remember to create a new model inside the `dtmslice` window of the `Surface` type.

 One possible way to proceed would be to select different points along the membrane for other Z slices in the 3D view.
 However, Dynamo has a handy tool to define membranes much easier: the montage view.